AsteriskAmpersand/Ice-Stable/README.md

   - Final Explosion:
     - MV changed to 31/36/41/46/55/61/67/70/76 (was 31/36/41/46/55/61/67).
     - Fire Damage changed 12/15/18/21/24/27/30/33/36 (was 12/15/18/21/24/27/30).
-    - Partbreak Modifier increased to 2.7x (up from 1.5x).
 - Wyrmstake Blast:
   - This attack has been removed for now.
 - Full Reload: Replaced by Quick Reload.